dennishooo/german_bridge/backend/API.md

 # ... more plays ...

-Server → All: TrickComplete { winner: "p1", points: 14 }
+Server → All: TrickComplete { winner: "p1" }
 Server → Player1: YourTurn { valid_actions: [...] }

 # ... more tricks ...